RetroPie/RetroPie-Docs/docs/Overscan.md

 ![](https://retropie.org.uk/forum/uploads/files/1486482968213-upload-fc5e98db-7e40-4375-8033-9ca4afeed159.png)

-The easiest way to fix it is to adjust your TV.
+The easiest and best way to fix it is to adjust your TV. **All other methods of overscan correction may introduce unwanted scaling artefacts**.
 Modern HDTVs will usually have a setting somewhere in the options that displays the entire 1080p image, including the areas that would be ignored as "overscan".
 For example:
 ### Samsung
 Menu > Picture > Screen Adjustment > Picture Size > change to "Screen Fit"